Robert Weale

 Robert Arthur Weale (born in Hereford on 3 April 1963), is a Welsh international lawn and indoor bowls player.
 Weale is originally from Presteigne and was educated at John Beddoes School, but now lives in Hereford.
 In 2022, he was inducted into the Welsh Sports Hall of fame.
+In 2025, he was inducted into the Inaugural World Bowls Hall of Fame.

 Bowls career

 Weale made his international debut in 1982.
-He was the youngest competitor in the 1984 World Outdoor Bowls Championship in Aberdeen, where he competed in the triples event.
+He was the youngest competitor in the 1984 World Outdoor Bowls Championship in Aberdeen, where he competed in the triples and fours events.

 World Titles

 Weale's career-best performance came in January 2000, when he won the 2000 World Indoor Bowls Championship singles title at Potters.
-Just a few months later, Weale won the men's fours title at the 2000 World Outdoor Bowls Championship, in April 2000.
+Just a few months later, Weale won the men's fours title at the 2000 World Outdoor Bowls Championship, in Johannesburg in April 2000.